openwisp/openwisp-controller/README.rst

 List locations with devices deployed (in GeoJSON format)
 ########################################################

-This endpoint only list locations that have been assigned to a device.
+**Note**: this endpoint will only list locations that have been assigned to a device.

 .. code-block:: text